On the multiplicity formula for discrete automorphic representations of disconnected tori: The Tate--Nakayama duality for hypercohomology

-In this section, we turn to the global Tate-Nakayama duality for hypercohomology.
-As its local analogue, this combines the global Langlands correspondence and the global Tate-Nakayama duality.
-Since the constructions are carried out in the way as the local case, details are omitted.
+Like its local counterpart, the global Tate--Nakayama Duality for hypercohomology combines the global Langlands correspondence for tori with the classical global Tate--Nakayama duality.
+The constructions can be carried out in the same way as the local case (the idele class group plays the same role as the multiplicative group plays in the local setting).

-Let $F$ be a number field, and $C_{F} = F^{\times} \backslash \mathbb{A}_{F}^{\times}$ be its idele class group.
-Idele class groups will play the same role as multiplicative groups have played in the local setting.
-Let $W_{F}$ be the global Weil group of $F$.
-Let $T$ and $U$ be tori defined over $F$ with cocharacter groups $X$ and $Y$, respectively, and $f:T\to U$ be an $F$-morphism.
-We fix a finite Galois extension $K$ of $F$ over which both $T$ and $U$ split.